 - Writing: Students taking writing courses of three credits each must take WR121, WR122, and WR227.
 Students taking writing classes of four credits each must take WR121 and either WR122 or WR227.
-Information Literacy will be included in the writing requirement. - Oral Communication: One course in the fundamentals of speech or communication designated by the college as meeting the statewide criteria for speech communication. - Mathematics: A minimum of three courses for which Intermediate Algebra is a prerequisite, including one course in statistics. - Computer Applications: Proficiency in word-processing, spreadsheet, database, and presentation software as demonstrated by successful completion of applicable courses.
+Information Literacy will be included in the writing requirement. - Oral Communication: One course in the fundamentals of speech or communication designated by the college as meeting the statewide criteria for speech communication. - Mathematics: A minimum of three courses for which Intermediate Algebra is a prerequisite, including one course in statistics.
+Please consult with the transfer College regarding Mathematics requirements prior to choosing which courses to take. - Computer Applications: Proficiency in word-processing, spreadsheet, database, and presentation software as demonstrated by successful completion of applicable courses.